alphagov/transformation-dashboard/_posts/2000-01-24-book-prison-visit.markdown

 challenges: |
   - Developing a standard process for booking visits across all prisons
   - Integrating the new service with existing ones
-  - Rolling out alpha product nationally to male Category B and below, Youth and Women’s prisons
+  - Rolling out beta product nationally to male Category B and below, Youth and Women’s prisons

 next-steps: |
-  - Expand pilot as open beta to a total of 18 prisons, including two Youth and two Women’s facilities
+  - Continue development of beta following its release to all public male Category B and below, Youth and Women’s prisons in England and Wales

 videos:
   - url     : https://www.youtube.com/watch?v=5eYj5mgry0c